 Knowing how to dissect a franchise and separate salesmanship from facts is an art form.
 Naturally, first time buyers are at a disadvantage at this point.
 Why wouldn’t they be?
 It’s brand new to them.
 Being careful is important, but being careful of ‘what’ is the issue.
 Learn to discern between what is being said and what is being sold.
 If unclear, get competent help.
 From disclosure documents to sales literature to home office visits there is a lot to examine, and a lot in the gaps between.
 Buying a franchise is not only tricky business, it’s a complicated business.
 On both a personal and business level there many pitfalls to avoid.
 But first the pitfalls have to be identified.

-5 – Franchise Brokers
+#5 – Franchise Brokers

-6 – Go Slow
+#6 – Go Slow

-It is quite amazing to think that people will spend their life savings (and borrow more) to purchase a franchise that they do not understand.
-It’s even more amazing to think that at the same time, people will not a pittance for pre-purchase counsel.
-Penny wise and pound foolish is the phrase and it’s human nature.
+It’s amazing to think that people will spend their life savings (and borrow more) to purchase a franchise that they don’t understand.
+It’s even more amazing to think that at the same time, people will not pay a pittance for pre-purchase counsel.
+‘Penny wise and pound foolish’ is the phrase and it’s human nature.
 But then again, salesmanship goes a long way.

 For further information on how to buy a franchise, explore this site and be sure to read the articles.